 Simply put, the more happy customers you have, the bigger your flywheel is.
-Successfully increasing speed and decreasing friction from your organization will lead to more delighted customers.
+Successfully increasing speed and decreasing friction in your organization will lead to more delighted customers.

 Your flywheel will produce more growth as the number of happy customers increases.
 And what’s amazing about this model is that it makes it incredibly easy to do so!
 Instead of a traditional marketing funnel, a marketing flywheel has the customer at its center and focuses on delighting them at every stage.

 This, in fact, might be the most important aspect of the flywheel model in comparison to a funnel, which does not focus on how the customers can feed back into the funnel for further growth.
 It does not conceive how a customer can buy from you more than once, so the momentum you build acquiring customers via the funnel just falls away.
 As a result, at the end of every quarter, every customer, every conversion – you’re starting all over again.

 While it may take some time, the flywheel makes a lot of sense.
 Primarily because it relies on the number one rule of business – the client comes first!
 Instead of your customers coming out of the funnel never to be seen again, you can use the flywheel and turn them into promoters to help attract and captivate the next round of customers and so on.
 The goal is to create a perpetually never-ending cycle of customer satisfaction and word-of-mouth working in your favor to keep that flywheel spinning.

 What are your thoughts?
 Do you think the flywheel is here to stay?
 Or is it going to spin off into the horizon?
 Do let us know your thoughts in the comments section below!